truejams/LoRa_Rescue/README.md

   - Added K-Means Centroids vs. Coordinates w/ Tolerance Filter in K-Means.csv
 - Minor formatting changes in CSV ouptuts for better visualization

-Revised build v0.3.1
+Revised build v0.3.1 [Benj]
-- Added Haversine function made be Benj
+- Added Haversine function
   - Created new variables to stare longitude and latitude values
   - Have not implemented the function for error checking